Jewellery Program Modules

 After Module 4 you may choose the Modules that interest you in order to complete your training.

-If your interest is in Surface Textures, Forging and Hinges then you would continue with Modules 5, 6, and 7, as listed here.
+If your interest is in Surface Textures, Forging and Hinges then you would continue with Modules 5, 6, and 7 in our Intermediate program

 Prerequisite for Stone Setting Module 5 is completion of Modules 3 and 4